blu2ns/SGR-steam-game-randomizer/README.md

 ## Setup
   * Download the steam_game_randomizer.py file
   * Run the program, it will automatically prompt you to create the necessary files it needs.
 (It's best to put the .py file into its own folder)
   * The program will prompt you to input a API key and User ID.
-Follow the instructions below if you need help with this step.
+Input them when requested.
+Follow the instructions below if you need help with the API Key or User ID.
     * How to find your user ID:
       * Open the steam desktop app.
       * Click on your profile picture in the top right.